 Conclusion: Picking Your Path of Persuasion

-Copywriting and marketing are inherently linked, and in some ways you could say that copywriting is the purest form of marketing.
+Copywriting, marketing, and content marketing are inherently linked.
+In some ways you could say that copywriting is the purest form of marketing.
 You have to convince someone to buy (or take action) with nothing but words on the screen.

 While using the right keywords (especially the power words and emotion words you selected for your target audience) is important, drilling down the emotional heart of the matter is more important than matching a search query.

 Now you know how to write ad copy that you (or your clients) can be proud to publish.
 Give this article a share if you found it helpful!